 A brief history of Pistoia

-During the eleventh century, it becomes an independent Comune but only during the twelfth century, Pistoia lived the best period of its history.
+During the eleventh century, it becomes an independent Comune but is only during the twelfth century that Pistoia lived the best period of its history.
 Thanks to its strategic position, it was a crossroad of the greatest commercial routes of that time.
 It was also situated in the middle of the pilgrim routes that connected the Holy Land with Rome and Compostela.
-Pistoia was crowded by artisans, merchants, artists, and pilgrims from all Europe.
-It is during these years of splendor that the Romanic and the Gothic styles come together as we can see for example in the architecture of door of the Baptistery.
+Pistoia was crowded with artisans, merchants, artists, and pilgrims from all over Europe.
+It is during these years of splendor that the Romanic and the Gothic styles come together as we can see for example in the architecture of the door of the Baptistery.

 The thirteenth century was a time of crisis and recession.
 Then, as happened to many other Tuscan cities, after these dark times, it is under the Medici Dynasty and with the Granducato di Toscana that Pistoia rose again becoming an important political and cultural center during the Renaissance.

-From the second half of 1700, Pistoia benefits of the innovative ideas of the Grand Duke Leopoldo di Lorena, and begin its industrial development, especially with the construction of the railways.
+From the second half of 1700, Pistoia benefited from the innovative ideas of the Grand Duke Leopoldo di Lorena, and begin its industrial development, especially with the construction of the railways.

 Things to do in Pistoia: our itinerary

 We visited Pistoia on a gloomy Sunday morning with the sun behind the thick covering of clouds.
 Although the role of Capital of the Culture, the atmosphere was quiet.
-Most of the shops were closed, only locals in the street enjoying the day off pottering around, going to the church, chatting in front of an espresso or seated on benches.
+Most of the shops were closed, only locals in the street enjoying the day off pottering around, going to the church, chatting in front of coffee espresso, or seated on benches.
+During the week and especially on Saturday the atmosphere is definitely livelier.

-Keep walking along the pedestrian area discovering the best things to do in Pistoia, we reached the tiny little alley Via Degli Orafi that is of most ancient streets in town.
-In the past, it was a lively street plenty of studios and botteghe where artisans made and sold their precious handmade artworks.
+Keep walking along the pedestrian area discovering the best things to do in Pistoia, we reached the tiny little alley Via Degli Orafi which is one of the most ancient streets in town.
+In the past, it was a lively street with plenty of studios and botteghe where artisans made and sold their precious handmade artworks.
 Along this way, the façade of the ex-theatre Eden in Liberty style caught my attention.
-I suggest taking a quick look before to go ahead to the Piazza Duomo.
+I suggest taking a quick look before going ahead to the Piazza Duomo.

 As in the past, the Piazza del Duomo is still the heart of Pistoia, the most suggestive place in town with a considerable historical heritage.
 It houses the most important buildings in town, symbols of the main authorities of a city: